 - Sleep on your side –– Sleeping on your back or stomach will make your sleep apnea worse.
 If you can, try to sleep on your side to keep your airways stay open.

 The most common way to treat sleep apnea is with continuous positive airway pressure (CPAP) therapy.
 This involves a CPAP machine covering your nose and mouth that blows air to keep your airways open while sleeping.

 Many people complain about how loud and uncomfortable CPAP machines are to wear.
 It does take some time to get used to.
 However, the difference it makes for your quality of sleep makes it worth it.
-A tactic to train yourself to wear the mask is by setting goals for how long you wear it each night.
-When you first start, you may only use it for a few hours and then increase it as time goes on.
+The Mayo Clinic advises to practice wearing the mask during the day or at times when you are awake.

 New FDA Approved Device

 What stands in the way of treatment for some people is the CPAP machine.
 There are a million excuses: it’s loud, you don’t like wearing it, it keeps your partner up at night.
 All of these are valid; however, you should never ignore the severity of sleep apnea.

 The FDA recently approved a new device that will treat mild sleep apnea and only has to be worn for 20 minutes a day.
 Unlike other devices, it’s used during the day rather than worn at night.
 It’s called eXciteOSA and improves tongue muscle function so that the tongue doesn’t block the airway while sleeping.

 Reports show that it reduced snoring by 20% in 87 of the 115 participants.
 Keep in mind, this is the first device of its kind, so more research is needed to truly prove the effectiveness of eXciteOSA.
 This device isn’t for everyone.